Zachary-Sheen/startup/README.md

 ### Elevator pitch

 CryptoHaven is a website that will allow its users to track and converse about cryptocurrencies in real time.
 It will allow people to talk about certain currencies and allow them to decide whether one is worth investing through help from others.
-By combining live market data with community discussions, CryptoHaven allows users to make compelling decisions in a fast-paced world.
-CrytoHaven provides the tools to navigate the cryptocurrency market regardless of any user's experience.
+By combining live market data with community discussions, CryptoHaven allows users to make compelling decisions in a fast-paced world, as well as providing the tools to navigate the cryptocurrency market regardless of the user's experience.

 ### Design